Our financial control framework

 In the event that cash capital is insufficient, our Board, in consultation with the Government, may call additional cash capital up to a prescribed amount.

 We are also supported by a Commonwealth guarantee that protects third parties from any financial loss in the event we cannot meet our obligations.
 This guarantee has never been called.

 Our Board is required to ensure that our capital and reserves, at any time, are sufficient according to sound commercial principles under Section 56 of the EFIC Act.

 We are required to maintain sufficient capital and reserves to meet our likely liabilities and provide for the possibility of loan defaults.

 The approach we apply is to set our own standards by drawing on the prudential standards set by the Australian Prudential Regulation Authority (APRA) and the Bank for International Settlements through the Basel Committee on Banking Supervision (Basel Committee).

-Our maximum liability is set at $6.5 billion for our activities on the CA. This cap is set by Export Finance and Insurance Corporation Regulations 1991.
+Our maximum liability is set at $6.5 billion for our activities on the Commercial Account.
+This cap is set by Export Finance and Insurance Corporation Regulations 1991.

 Under current delegations, our Board must approve all transactions that involve commitments valued at over $50 million.

 Our financial statements are published every year in our Annual Report, which is tabled in parliament and available on our website.
-These financial statements are audited by the Australian National Audit Office (ANAO).
+The financial statements are audited by the Australian National Audit Office (ANAO).